BE REALISTIC, ASK FOR THE IMPOSSIBLE

 Ana Masri, (Arabic, I Am Egyptian), 7 minutes single channel video, part of the multimedia installation, Be realistic, Ask for the Impossible, KAI10| Arthena Foundation, Dusseldorf, Germany, 2017. © Lara Baladi.

-Voice over the above video is the voice of and poem by Egyptian writer Amal Dunqul, 1962.
+Voice over the above video and poem by Egyptian writer Amal Dunqul, 1962.

 The Last Words of Spartacus